 Making Tax Digital is the government’s flagship scheme that requires online tax filing and payment, as well as digital record keeping.
-All business taxes will be part of the scheme, but only Making Tax Digital for VAT currently has an actual roll-out date, with the rest following in 2020 at the earliest.
+All business taxes will be part of the scheme – Making Tax Digital for VAT started on 1 April 2019 – with the rest following from 2021 at the earliest.

 MTD’s impact on businesses large and small is likely to be significant.
 The government says Making Tax Digital will reduce tax errors and therefore generate £610 million in extra revenue in 2020-21.
 However, HMRC also emphasises the benefits of digital record keeping for businesses, including real-time record keeping.

 Making Tax Digital for VAT resources from HMRC